sencha/sandbox-ewc-public/sandbox/sandbox-client/README.md

 ### 3. Run webpackdev
+You can run the webpack compiler watch with terminal CLI or with IntelliJ IDEA Ultimate.

 Run the webpack watcher, so every time you change a file it compiles and pushes to the webapp folder in the server.

 ```